Designation of workers by collar color: Blue collar

 A blue-collar worker is a member of the working class who performs manual labor and either earns an hourly wage or is paid piece rate for the amount of work done.
+The work done by a blue-collar worker often consists of manual labor, rather than knowledge work.
 This term was first used in 1924.

 Pink collar

 A waitress at work in New Orleans, doing a typical "pink-collar" job.

 A pink-collar worker is someone who works in a position traditionally held by women.
 Jobs commonly referred to as "pink-collar" include nursing, education and customer service.
 The term was coined in the late 1970s as a phrase to describe jobs that were typically held by women.

 Other classifications

 There are a number of other terms used less frequently, or which translate to English from common use in other languages.
 These categories include: